 The work of the Virginia Center for Inclusive Communities had its beginning in Lynchburg, Virginia in 1935.
-It was part of a grassroots movement that emerged in a number of communities across the United States in response to the anti-Catholicism, anti-Semitism, and, to a lesser degree, the anti-Protestantism of the time.
+It was part of a grassroots movement that emerged in a number of communities across the United States in response to the antisemitism and anti-Catholic sentiment of the time.

 That year, the President of Lynchburg College (now the University of Lynchburg) took the lead in pulling together a number of Catholic, Protestant, and Jewish leaders to develop an educational program of communication and understanding.
 The group called itself the Lynchburg Round Table and almost immediately organized an all day Interfaith Conference.
 The meeting was held on November 25, 1935, in the gymnasium at Lynchburg College and attracted nearly a thousand people including many clergy and lay leaders from other Virginia communities.
-According to news accounts of the time, the conference featured an informal discussion among a rabbi, a priest, and a Protestant minister followed by an endorsement of their efforts from United States Senator Carter Glass of Virginia.
+According to news accounts of the time, the conference featured an informal discussion among a rabbi, a priest, and a Protestant minister followed by an endorsement of their efforts from one of Virginia’s Senators.

 Expanding Reach and Work

 The visitors present took the idea of the Protestant-Catholic-Jewish Round Table back to their communities.
 Chapters of the movement were subsequently founded in Richmond and Norfolk, and by 1946, those chapters were affiliated with the National Conference of Christians and Jews, cooperating as part of the Virginia Region of the NCCJ.
 New chapters were soon developed in Martinsville, Harrisonburg, Roanoke, the Peninsula, Petersburg, and Suffolk.
 In addition, the Lynchburg Round Table affiliated with the NCCJ Virginia Region in 1948.